Linear independence of time frequency translates for special configurations: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Christoph Thiele for stimulating our initial interest on the HRT conjecture.
 Special thanks to Zubin Gautam, Nets Katz, Joseph Rosenblatt and Alexandru Zaharescu for helpful discussions on the subject.
+The author is also indebted to Kasso Okoudjou for spotting a few inaccuracies in the proof from Section 3.